OsmosysSoftware/lint-docs/react-typescript-eslint.md

 # Introduction

-ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code, with the goal of making code more consistent and avoiding bugs.
+ESLint is a tool to identify and report on patterns found in ECMAScript/JavaScript code, with the goal to make code more consistent and avoid bugs.

 This repository will document different technology specific linting rules for ESLint.